 Deema Azizi joined BLH in 2020 after clerking for the Honorable Noach Dear of the Supreme Court of the State of New York.
-She served as a member of the NYC Bar Association’s Civil Rights Committee since 2019.
+She served as a member of the NYC Bar Association’s Civil Rights Committee from 2019-2022.

 Deema received her J.D. from CUNY School of Law in 2016.
 During her third year of law school, Deema was one of two students selected to work on high-profile habeas corpus cases involving prisoners at the Guantánamo Bay prison.
 She also participated in the CUNY CLEAR project, where she represented individuals impacted by post-9/11 national security policies and practices, including those placed on the No-Fly List.
 As a member of CUNY CLEAR, Deema also worked on various immigration matters and led “Know Your Rights” community workshops.